Is volume the holographic dual of fidelity susceptibility?: Conclusion

 \section{Conclusion}

-The goal of this paper was to check whether the fidelity susceptibility of a state in the boundary conformal field theory was indeed related to the volume of a maximal time slice in the bulk of AdS, as proposed in \cite{MIyaji:2015mia}.
-In the light of two counterexamples, one involving the fidelity susceptibility of a thermofield double state presented in Sec.~(\ref{sec-hyperbolic}) and the other involving vacuum fidelity susceptibility presented in Sec.~(\ref{sec-sphere}), we showed that this is not the case.
-Although we expect to learn about the boundary dual of the volume of a maximal bulk slice in upcoming work \cite{toappear}, our results suggest that the bulk dual of fidelity susceptibility remains an open question.
-While we do not give a proposal of our own, we give a necessary condition that any potential bulk dual of fidelity susceptibility must satisfy.
+The goal of this paper was to study the structure of ultraviolet divergences in fidelity susceptibility in the boundary theory and compare it with the corresponding divergences in volume of extremal time slices in the bulk.
+Our analysis shows that the structure of these divergences is similar in both quantities but the relationship proposed in \cite{MIyaji:2015mia} does not hold exactly except possibly if we allow the $O(1)$ constant to be cutoff dependent.
+Although we expect to learn about the boundary dual of the volume of a maximal bulk slice in upcoming work \cite{toappear}, our results suggest that the exact bulk dual of fidelity susceptibility remains an open question.
 We hope that future work informed by our analysis will shed more light on the broader question of how bulk geometrical quantities and boundary information theoretic quantities are related in the context of the AdS-CFT correspondence.